njmwasmoringa/interactive-pos/README.md

 - Checkout the order by providing delivery

 # How to install
- - Install json-server and run it
+ - Install json-server and run it on port 3001

-# Username and password